LowTension/carliv_mkbootimg_tools/README.md

 To build run `make all` or `make all target=32` for 32bit executables.
 The built binaries will be in `out` folder.

+NOTE!
+For mkbootfs program you need to build it under cygwin and for that run `make mkbootfs` or add `target=32` for 32bit version.